What is a secured loan?

 A secured loan is a type of loan that’s backed by the borrower’s collateral.
 That collateral might be a physical asset, such as a car or house.
 Or it may be liquid assets, such as investments or cash.
 With a mortgage or car loan, for example, the loan is typically secured by the house or car you bought with it.

 Because they’re backed by collateral, secured loans are generally considered less risky by lenders.
-Because of this, they may be easier to qualify for than unsecured loans.
+This means secured loans may be easier to qualify for than unsecured loans.
 Some secured loans may also have higher loan amounts and lower interest rates.

 Secured loans vs. unsecured loans

-Since unsecured loans aren’t backed by collateral, they typically have stricter eligibility requirements, like higher credit scores, than secured loans.
+Because unsecured loans aren’t backed by collateral, they typically have stricter eligibility requirements, such as higher credit scores, compared to secured loans.

 Types of secured loans